Q-JingJie/Dinear/README.md

 | ----------------- | ------------------------ |
 | REACT_APP_API_KEY | Foursquare PlacesAPI key |

+The Foursquare PlacesAPI key can be obtained by creating a Foursqure account.

+For more details, visit: https://developer.foursquare.com/docs/places-api-overview

 ## **2. Building the application**

 From the root of the project folder, navigate to the client folder.